longturn/freeciv21/docs/Contributing/dev-env.rst

 customization to get the terminal to interact with MSYS2's terminal.
 While we are integrating the terminal we can enhance support for :file:`.cpp` code analysis.

-Open the :file:`settings.json` from :menuselection:`File --> Preferences --> Settings` and then clicking
+Open the workspace :file:`settings.json` from :menuselection:`File --> Preferences --> Settings --> Workspace`
-on the icon for the settings file (upper right corner).
+and then clicking on the icon for the settings file (upper right corner).
 Add this code and adjust the path to where you installed MSYS2 from :doc:`/Contributing/dev-env-msys2`.

 .. code-block:: json